apb7/sms18/backend-data.md

 **VIEW(main/views.py):** BuyStocks

 **json data:** in case the user is not authenticated:	resp = {'error':'The user is not registered yet.'}
+				in case user doesn't have sufficient balance: resp = {'error':'Not sufficient balance to proceed the transaction'}

 if method = POST(i.e. when the query is submitted.)
 	resp = {'message': 'SUCCESS: The user purchased the stock.'}